fortinetdev/terraform-provider-fortios/website/docs/r/fortios_webproxy_urlmatch.html.markdown

 The following arguments are supported:

 * `name` - Configure a name for the URL to be exempted.
 * `status` - Enable/disable exempting the URLs matching the URL pattern from web proxy forwarding and caching.
+Valid values: `enable`, `disable`.
 * `url_pattern` - (Required) URL pattern to be exempted from web proxy forwarding and caching.
 * `forward_server` - Forward server name.
 * `cache_exemption` - Enable/disable exempting this URL pattern from caching.
+Valid values: `enable`, `disable`.
 * `comment` - Comment.